We compare up to 15 leading insurers

 We will happily offer advice and guidance on all motor insurance matters and always take time to make sure you fully understand any issues that you have raised.
 Your adviser will also assist if you are unfortunate enough to suffer a claim or just wish to enquire about a possible alteration to your policy.

-Substitute vehicle cover with adverse cost legal expenses insurance is an integral component of our car insurance and arranged on our behalf by Soter Professional Services for £25 and is included in the premium price.
-You can opt to exclude “Substitute vehicle cover with adverse cost legal expenses insurance” from the policy, though the following benefits will be lost.
+Substitute vehicle cover with adverse cost legal expenses insurance is an optional component of our car insurance and arranged on our behalf by Soter Professional Services for £28.
+If you choose not to include “Substitute vehicle cover with adverse cost legal expenses insurance” from the policy, you will not receive the following benefits.

 Once you have spent four or more years building up your no claims bonus you are not going to want to lose it.
 So, for a slightly higher premium many insurers offer the chance to protect it.
 This means your hard earned bonus will not be wiped out due to one minor indiscretion.